Connor Brown Trust

 The Bleed Kits will be linked to the Ambulance Service and in the event of being needed, they will direct the caller to the nearest mobile kit or fixed unit and give them the combination code to unlock the unit.
 The items inside the kits are designed for catastrophic bleeding and the caller will be guided on how to use the equipment.
 It is important to have these kits fitted around different places so they are easily accessible when needed.

 We aim to educate and prevent knife crime but unfortunately, it still happens and too many young people are losing their lives.
 Our youth today is our future tomorrow and we need to act now.
 The Bleed kits are designed for all types of catastrophic bleeding and can be used in road traffic accidents or any other serious accidents.
 By using the specially designed kits in emergency cases it will potentially give the patient vital care and attention in those first few minutes before the emergency services arrive, which can potentially save their life.
+You can download a full list of bleed kit locations here.

 FIXED CABINET KITS